OguzhanUmutlu/jsautogui/README.md

-# jsautogui
+# JSAutoGui

-JSAutoGUI is an npm package for node.js.
+> JSAutoGUI is an npm package for node.js.
 Inspired by pyautogui from python. (but noticably faster and better)